-There’s a lot of pressure to be a spring cleaner, a deep cleaner, and a generally great homeowner, but you don’t have to do it all yourself.
-There are many great apps on the market to help with home maintenance and chores, and we’ll walk you through our top 10 picks, from outsourcing errands to unburdening yourself of your life’s (extra) possessions.
+Giving your home a good scrub when the weather turns warm is a time-honored ritual of homeownership, but you don’t have to do it all yourself.
+There are many great spring cleaning apps to help with home maintenance and chores, from outsourcing errands to unburdening yourself of your extra possessions.

-A word on apps: many startups come and go, and some take time to grow.
-Depending on where you live, these services may not be available to you (yet).
-While we’ve drawn from a pool of the most popular service and home improvement apps out there, there are still some geographic limitations.
+A quick word on apps: startups can come and go, and some take time to grow.
+Depending on where you live, these services may not be available to you – yet.
 If any of these isn’t available where you live, a quick online search will likely turn up a similar product available in your market.

-Taskers can be asked to do anything from installing shelves to helping with event marketing, and the range of available help is far beyond your standard spring cleaning needs.
-If you find yourself excited about throwing a spring fling barbeque in the backyard once you’re done tidying up, a Tasker can help you pick up ice at the last minute.
+You can even hire taskers to help with work far beyond your standard spring cleaning needs.
+If you find yourself so excited about finishing your spring cleaning that you throw a backyard barbeque to celebrate, you might hire a Tasker to help you pick up ice at the last minute.

 After acquiring TaskRabbit in late 2017, last March IKEA announced a service partnership with TaskRabbit for furniture assembly and installation.
-If part of your spring refresh includes assembling an IKEA cabinet, we recommend going with this official partner and sparing yourself the relationship-straining challenge of interpreting pictorial furniture assembly instructions with your loved ones.
+Choosing to go with this official partner could spare you the relationship-straining challenge of interpreting pictorial furniture assembly instructions with your loved ones.

-While Handy’s offerings are similar to some of the core TaskRabbit services, this app’s focus is more narrowly associated with the home.
-Handy’s bread-and-butter is house cleaning and installations.
+While Handy offers some of the same services that TaskRabbit does, its focus is more narrowly associated with the home.
+In fact, its bread-and-butter offerings are house cleaning and installations.

 Sure, there are maid services out there, but Handy isn’t quite that either.
 If you’re looking for help with a deep clean or finally organizing the items in your garage, Handy has that helper for hire.

 Handy also includes a store with a limited inventory of home appliances.
 Buying them includes expert installation.
-If the home security system or air conditioner you’re looking for happens to be on their shop, it may be worthwhile to comparison shop.
+If the home security system or air conditioner you’re looking for happens to be in Handy’s shop, you may want to check it out.

-OurHome is a task management tool geared toward families.
-At any age, one of the most daunting tasks can be managing your chores.
-Whether you and your spouse are the only two at home, or you have four teenagers to wrangle, an app like OurHome can help you assign tasks to your housemates.
+One of the most daunting tasks at any age can be managing chores, but the app OurHouse is an easy way to get tasks under control.
+Whether you and your spouse are the only two at home, or you have four teenagers to wrangle, OurHome can help you assign tasks to your housemates.
 (See how nice and equal that sounds?)

 The OurHome website even recommends using this tool to assign tasks to visiting in-laws.
 While this may sound daring, it’s not a bad idea.
 Through the app, you can send them reminders and include detailed descriptions or shopping lists to go along with tasks.

-To get kids involved, there’s also a points and rewards system that incentivizes participation.
-For spring cleaning, you can use this app to turn housework into your own home Olympics.
+To get your kids involved, OurHouse offers a points and rewards system that incentivizes participation.
+This could turn spring cleaning housework into your own home Olympics!

 Laundry is the chore that never ends: there’s always more to wash and dry, and never quite enough time to get it all done before leaving the house.
 When it’s time for spring cleaning, do yourself a favor and outsource this task, especially for heavy-duty laundry like curtains and comforters.

-Laundry services like FlyCleaners will free up your schedule and mental energy for chores that require your focus.
+The laundry services app Rinse can free up your schedule and mental energy for chores that require your focus.

 When it’s time to dig into spring chores, Dolly can help move bins of yard waste to the stump dump or transport the empties that’ve been building up in the garage to the municipal recycling center.